csiebler/csiebler.github.io/content/posts/analyzing-call-center-transcripts-azure-cognitive-search-powerbi.md

 ### Data pre-processing

-Let"s first look at a short data sample that we"ll use for this tutorial:
+Let's first look at a short data sample that we'll use for this tutorial:

 ![Data sample from our transcripts](/images/transcripts_sample.png "Data sample from our transcripts")

 As you can see, our input data follows a quite simple schema.
 However, in reality you might want to use transcripts from the [Azure Speech-to-Text Batch Transcription API](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/batch-transcription).
-However, since these transcripts are very detailed and verbose, I"d recommend to reduce them down a bit first.
+However, since these transcripts are very detailed and verbose, I'd recommend to reduce them down a bit first.
 For example, you can run this basic scripts against a few of your sample documents: [cognitive-search-call-transcripts/preprocess.py](https://github.com/csiebler/cognitive-search-call-transcripts/blob/main/preprocess.py).
 Just put them in a folder, update the path and let the script do its work.

 One you have the transcripts converted, upload them to a new container in an Azure Storage Account.